 Sugary sweets and candies present a three-fold problem for babies; they're loaded with sugar, which can alter the developing taste foundations in your little one -- not to mention keep them up all night more than they already are.

-Many candies -- M&M's, Skittles and the like, also present a choking hazard.
+Many candies -- M&M's, Skittles and other hard candies, also present a choking hazard.

 6. Unpasteurized Foods

-Honey, milk, certain juices and ciders, and other dairy products are often available unpasteurized.
+Honey, milk, certain juices and ciders, and other dairy products are often available unpasteurized; in fact, raw milk has become quite popular recently.
 These products may still contain the dangerous bacteria normally removed during the pasteurization process and can cause very serious illnesses in babies and young children.

 7. Smoked and Cured Meats